How to Develop Your PPC Strategy

 - Free trial.

-All of these ideas are meant to entice the user to call or fill out an online web form.
+All of these ideas are meant to entice the user to call or fill out an online web form to initiate conversions.

-How the lead is followed-up on will vary for each business, but now you have information that can be used for PPC customer match campaigns.
+How the lead is followed-up on will vary for each business, but now you also have information that can be used for PPC and paid social customer match campaigns.

 Sales